Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 	ps -ef | grep python
 	```

-	Confirm that the results look something like this:
+	The results should look something like this:

 	```
 	root        969      1  0 16:56 ?
 00:00:00 /usr/bin/python3 /usr/bin/networkd-dispatcher --run-startup-triggers